cmapsoftware/CMAP-API/Sections/TimeOff.md

     "HolidayCodeID": 0 | [HolidayCodeId]
 }
 ```
-"Duration" can be replaced with "Hours", to save the holiday length in hours (instead of the duration in days).
+"Duration" can be replaced with "Hours", to create the holiday length in hours (instead of the duration in days).

 * `* PUT v1/TimeOff` Update a requested holiday. `pm` allows `true` or `false`, true indicating that this holiday will start at 12 noon.
 HolidayCodeId 0 indicates the standard Holiday Allowances, whereas specifying the HolidayCodeId as something other than 0 indicates a specific time off code.
 Note that HolidayID must be specified.